Liberty Mutual Long-Term Disability Denial: How to Appeal

 - Lack of evidence: Medical records are important pieces of evidence for an LTD claim, but in some cases, these records alone are not sufficient.
 Claimants may want to include supplemental evidence with their claim to avoid the insurance company citing “lack of evidence” as a reason for the denial.

 - Surveillance revealed doubt about your claim: Liberty Mutual may hire a private investigator (PI) to conduct surveillance on you.
 Many insurance companies use surveillance tactics on claimants to reveal doubt about the claim.
 These tactics can include the PI staking out at a claimant’s house; photographs being taken of the claimant in public and at their house; social media monitoring; and more.
-If Liberty Mutual decides that anything within the surveillance provides any sort of doubt, they will use it to deny the claim.
+If Liberty Mutual decides that anything within the surveillance provides any sort of doubt, it will use it to deny the claim.

 - Missed deadlines: It may not seem so, but a missed deadline can be the difference between an approval and a denial of benefits.
 Deadlines associated with long-term disability claims are very strict, especially if the policy is ERISA governed.
 Liberty Mutual may deny a claim simply because a certain deadline was not met.
 These deadlines are normally included in your policy.